Can you really get paid to walk with StepBet?

 What is StepBet?

 StepBet is a fitness game that motivates you to move.
 You join a game, place a bet on yourself, complete your personalized steps every week for the duration of the game.
+The duration is usually 5 weeks plus 1 week of warm-up.

 Simple enough right?